 To order, go to To the Masses page at the Haymarket site and add the coupon code MASSES2015 at the bottom of the checkout page.
 Price after reduction: US$44.

 The hardcover library edition can be ordered from Brill for US$517.

 Here are comments on the book by two well-known socialist scholars: Read more…

 My personal historical research finds current resonance.
 By Suzanne Weiss.

 In September I accompanied Suzanne Weiss on a research trip concerning the work of anti-Nazi resistance in France 1940-45 to save Jewish children.
 Suzanne’s work took an unexpected turn, becoming part of present debate on attitudes to refugees.
-Here is her report. — John Riddell
+Here is her report.
+For the French text, see Europe Solidaire. — John Riddell

 Toronto, 1 October 2015: Last month I visited Auvergne, a farming region in central France where, as a Jewish child of two, I was protected from the Nazis by a peasant family.
 It was the third time I had gone there with John Riddell, my husband, to find out where and how I had been saved from the Holocaust.

 To my surprise, this time reporters sought me out for interviews to learn my story.
 How am I connected to Auvergne?
 Why was I interviewing villagers?
 Why did I seek the place where I had been hidden?
 Read more…

 Review: Ben Fowkes, The German Left and the Weimar Republic, Haymarket, 2015 • 399 pages • US$28.